lucaskumara/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-A simple genetic algorithm written from scratch
+A simple genetic algorithm written from scratch.

 Note: I do not own the code within FitnessCalculator.java.
 This was provided to us by our professor.